roman-milk/roman-milk.github.io/herman.md

+===

- ****** Herman Ch.
-02 ****** byJust_Plain_Bob© Sam wiped her mouth with a napkin and said that she needed to us the ladies room Sam wiped her mouth with a napkin and said that she needed to use the ladies room.
+Sam wiped her mouth with a napkin and said that she needed to us the ladies room Sam wiped her mouth with a napkin and said that she needed to use the ladies room.
 As soon as she was out of sight I felt a tap on my shoulder and a familiar voice said:

  "How have you been stranger?"